ItsJustTomDev/chat-app/readme.md

 # Description
 This is a mobile app chat app created with react native, its both opimized for IOS & Adroid, you can share images, and your location!

-# How to rum this project?
+# How to run this project?
 ### Pre-requisites to clone the project
 Install [Expo](https://expo.dev/):
 ```